Data sovereignty for Australian businesses

 Our approach with clients is to set the policy before the architecture.
 Which data classifications can go offshore?
 Which cannot?
 Put technical controls in place to enforce those lines, not just a wiki page that people skim once.

-For workloads that can't leave Australia, we deploy private LLM infrastructure on Australian compute.
-For workloads that can go offshore, we make sure the third-party agreements are in place and that data minimisation is enforced: don't send more than the task actually requires.
+For workloads that cannot leave Australia, we deploy private LLM infrastructure on Australian compute.
+For workloads that can use an external provider, we document the exception, check the commercial and compliance posture, and minimise the data sent to the task at hand.

 Getting started